usdoj-crt/crt-portal/README.md

 * __Staff.__ Logged-in staff can view the table of complaints at `/form/view`.

-* __Admin (superusers).__ Logged-in admins can add and remove users, adjust form details such as protected classes, and view the table of complaints at `/form/view`.
+* __Admin (superusers).__ Logged-in admins can add and remove users, adjust form settings such as the list of protected classes, and view the table of complaints at `/form/view`.

 As we build out the product, we expect to add more granular user roles and permissions.